2020 CRITERIA CHECKLIST

 NYC Overlay

 Projects are encouraged to comply with this criterion.
 Projects meeting this criterion are more likely to meet future carbon targets.
-Note that financial incentives associated with NYSERDA programs may be available for projects in compliance with this criterion.
+Note that financial incentives may be available through Utility Programs, NYSERDA, HPD and HCR for projects complying with this criterion and that federal 45L tax credits may be available for every dwelling unit earning Zero Energy Ready Home certification.

 [Automatic Qualification for Enterprise Green Communities Certification Plus] (Not available for projects following Criterion 5.2a or 5.4.)